 - Line sheet pan.
 For easy cleanup.
 Foil or parchment paper both work.

-I used mild and sweet Shiro Miso Paste.
+I recommend mild and sweet Shiro Miso Paste.
 But any kind will work.

 In general, lighter-colored Miso paste (White, Shiro) results in a mild miso flavor; darker-colored Miso paste (Brown Rice, Red) results in a stronger, more intense miso flavor.